 I have been asked many times how to find a Temple, Master or how best to learn Taoism.
-Here is a brief Taoism 101 course outline on how to discover Taoism.
+So I created a short Taoism 101 course on how to discover Taoism.

-This is a different type of guide to learning Taoism.
-Taoism teaches a person to follow their breath, to embrace wonder and the joy in living gracefully with style.
-So here is the modern practical guide to living as a Taoist!
+Here is a different type of guide to learning Taoism, a modernized practical guide to living as a Taoist!.
+Taoism teaches a person to follow their breath, to embrace wonder and the joy of living gracefully with style.

 What is Taoism?